-Brochure with Map To download the map, the brochure is set to print on 11x17 paper, landscape (wide) orientation.
-To print on 8 1/2 by 11 paper set ht eprint area to "shrink to printable area", this will make the text on the page smaller.
+This brochure is set to print on 11 x 17 paper, landscape (wide) orientation.
+To print on 8 1/2 x 11 paper set the print area to "shrink to printable area", this will make the text on the page smaller.

 At a Glance